espressif/esp-idf/docs/en/libraries-and-frameworks/libs-frameworks.rst

 ESP-IDF-CXX
 -----------

 `ESP-IDF-CXX <https://github.com/espressif/esp-idf-cxx>`_ contains C++ wrappers for part of ESP-IDF.
 The focuses are on ease of use, safety, automatic resource management.
 They also move error checking from runtime to compile time to prevent running failure.
 There are C++ classes for ESP-Timer, I2C, SPI, GPIO and other peripherals or features of ESP-IDF.
-ESP-IDF-CXX is `available as a component <https://components.espressif.com/components/espressif/esp-idf-cxx>`_ from the ESP Component Registry.
+ESP-IDF-CXX is available as a component from `ESP Component Registry <https://components.espressif.com/components/espressif/esp-idf-cxx>`__.
 Please check the project's `README.md <https://github.com/espressif/esp-idf-cxx/blob/main/README.md>`_ for more information.